 We accept pitches from students as well as seasoned journalists, and we require our student internship applicants to pitch us.
-Our freelance budget in 2015 is small — about $12,000 — and we have limited staff time for editing, so we are highly selective.
+Our freelance budget is small and we have limited staff time for editing, so we are highly selective.
 Rates are by negotiation and depend on the story’s complexity and the reporter’s experience.

 Send pitches to email@example.com.

 What’s the story?
 A story is not a topic, like “the toxicity of fire retardants.”
 A story can be expressed as a declarative sentence: “Wisconsin furniture manufacturers are soaking couches in toxic chemicals without telling people.”
 A topic requires inspiration; a pitch requires reporting.
 This is the top mistake we see with pitches.
 We hope these guidelines clarify what we need.
 The trouble with investigative work, of course, is that you don’t know what you’re going to find until you do the work, and you don’t get paid for anything until somebody approves the story.
 But you still have to do enough reporting beforehand to be able to say what you think the lead is or might be.
 That reporting usually can’t be done entirely on the Internet.